atma-community/profiles/README.md

 # Stoa Profiles

-Stoa Profiles is a smart contract/decentralized application (dapp) that allows users to create and manage their own unique pages on the Cardano blockchain.
+Stoa Profiles: a smart contract/decentralized application (dapp) that allows users to create and manage their own unique pages on the Cardano blockchain.
 Think of it as a personal, on-chain profile that users can update and control.
 These unique NFTs can serve as a launchpad for diverse applications, including digital identity, real-world assets (RWA), and more.

 ---